-The proposed density change will increase the current maximum of 30 du/ac to 70 du/ac, provided that 20% of the additional units are reserved as Workforce Housing units at the moderate level.
-Using the applicant's companion request to develop a 1.43-acre parcel as an example, the number of units allowed would increase from 42 to 100 - an increase of 58 units.
-20% of the 58 units results in a requirement of 11 units to be Workforce Housing at the moderate level.
+The proposed density change will increase the current maximum of 30 du/ac to 70 du/ac, provided that 20% of the additional units are reserved as Workforce Housing units at an equal distribution of very-low-, low-, and moderate-income levels.
+Using the applicant's companion request to develop a 1.43-acre parcel as an example, the number of units allowed would increase from 42 to 100 - an increase of 58 units; 20% of the 58 units results in a requirement of 11 units to be Workforce Housing.
 11 units is approximately 11% of the overall number of units.

-The moderate level is 80-120% of the Average Median Income (AMI), currently \$79,100 for Palm Beach County.
-Under the current AMI, the moderate level range for a family of 4 is a total household income of \$70,240 - 105,360 with a rental range of \$1,827 - 2,740 for a 3-bedroom unit.
-Given the considerable density increase (233%), consideration should be given to both the proposed percentage of required workforce housing units and the proposed income levels, as well as the context of the location.
-The West Atlantic Neighborhood Sub-district has not had the number of new private, market rate residential development as the core area of downtown has had in the last 10 years, raising the question of whether an incentive offered today in the Railroad Corridor Sub-district should require a higher percentage of workforce units and/or a wider range of income levels, such as the very low (up to 60% AMI) and low (61% - 80% AMI), than the current incentive offered in that sub-district.
-No economic data has been submitted to support the proposed density increase, percentage of workforce housing, or income levels proposed for downtown Delray Beach.
+Given the considerable density increase (233%), consideration should be given to both the proposed percentage of required workforce housing units and the context of the location.
+The West Atlantic Neighborhood Sub-district has not had the number of new private, market rate residential development as the core area of downtown has had in the last 10 years, raising the guestion of whether an incentive offered today in the Railroad Corridor Sub-district should require a higher percentage of workforce units than required in another location.
 It is important to note that requests for increased density require a recommendation by the applicable site plan review Board (Site Plan Review and Appearance Board or Historic Preservation Board) to the City Commission and the final action would be taken by the City Commission.